-Created by: zainabalchemy on Jun 5, 2025, 11:37 AM
+Created by: zainabalchemy in iraq on Jun 5, 2025, 11:37 AM

 I used to think myths were just bedtime stories—until I read the tablets from Lagash, where Inanna rides a pair of lions like she’s late for a glam-rock sound-check.
 Turns out, the goddess of love and war never traveled light; she carried passion and danger in equal measure, same way a bartender carries bitters and sugar.